In this activity, students sequence key events leading to the Declaration of Independence by placing documents in chronological order.

-In this activity, students will analyze documents pertaining to the women’s suffrage movement as it intensified following passage of the 15th Amendment, which guaranteed the right to vote for African American males.
+In this activity, students will analyze documents pertaining to the woman suffrage movement as it intensified following passage of the 15th Amendment that guaranteed the right to vote for African American males.
 Documents were chosen to call attention to the struggle’s length, the movement’s techniques, and the variety of arguments for and against giving women the vote.

 In this activity, students will evaluate the New Departure strategy of the women’s suffrage movement – the idea that the Constitution already guaranteed the right to vote for women, they just had to test it by voting – that was championed by the National Woman Suffrage Association.
 Students will analyze documents from Susan B. Anthony’s arrest and trial for voting in the 1872 election.
 They will answer questions as they work through the documents and evaluate the claim that the Fourteenth Amendment enfranchised women.

 In this activity, students will carefully analyze General Order 3 from Major General Gordon Granger which informed the people of Texas that “all slaves are free.”
 This activity is appropriate as a conclusion to the Civil War and the beginning of Reconstruction.

 This DocsTeach page includes a variety of primary sources and teaching activities exploring the ways Americans, including African Americans and others, have fought for, attained, and protected their rights.
 Many documents at the National Archives illustrate how individuals and groups asserted their rights as Americans.
 Use this site to find teaching activities to explore the topics such as slavery, racism, citizenship, women’s independence, immigration, and more.

 In this activity, students will analyze documents related to immigration in the United States.
 Then they will determine whether immigration was welcomed or feared by Americans, and to what degree, by placing each document on the scale according to their analysis.